Origin of yield stress and mechanical plasticity in model biological tissues: Results

 \subsection{Predicting the tissue yield stress using a refined Soft Glassy Rheology model}

-Given the continuous behavior of yield stress across the pure solid - marginal state transition, we aimed to develop a unified model to deepen our qualitative and predictive understanding the steady-shear regime properties using the Soft Glassy Rheology (SGR) framework \cite{Sollich_PRL_1997,SGR_Sollich_1998}.
+Given the continuous behavior of yield stress across the pure solid - marginal state transition, we aimed to develop a unified model to deepen our qualitative understanding of the steady-shear regime properties using the Soft Glassy Rheology (SGR) framework ~\cite{Sollich_PRL_1997,SGR_Sollich_1998}.
 In the SGR model, mesoscopic elements, characterized by elastic constant $k$ and local strain $l$, are confined within energy traps $E$, where they accumulate elastic energy as macroscopic strain increases, approaching a yield point either directly or through an activated "hop" driven by mechanical fluctuations from neighboring elements yielding.
-The material's dynamics under shear are governed by the probability $P(E,l,t)$ , which follows the stochastic differential equation~\cite{Sollich_PRL_1997,SGR_Sollich_1998}:
+The material's dynamics under shear are governed by the probability $P(E,l,t)$ {evolving in time $t$}, which follows the Fokker-Planck equation ~\cite{Sollich_PRL_1997,SGR_Sollich_1998}:

-Here the first term in Eq.~\ref{Sto_DE} describes the motion of the elements caused by global shear rate $\dot{\gamma}$.
-The second term captures activated hopping from a trap of depth $E-k l^2/2$ (corresponding to the distance to yielding). $x$ represents the mechanical noise in the system akin to temperature.
-The final term illustrates the transition to new states, with ($E, l=0$) following yield, selected from a quenched random distribution $\rho(E)$.
+The first term in Eq. \ref{Sto_DE} represents the motion of the elements driven by the applied shear rate, $\dot{\gamma}$.
+The second term describes thermally activated hopping from a trap with an effective depth of $E - k l^2/2$, which corresponds to the remaining distance to yielding. $x$ and {$\Gamma_0$} represents the mechanical noise in the system akin to temperature and {the hopping rate, respectively.
+The final term represents the transition to a new trap with energy $E$ drawn from a quenched random distribution $\rho(E)$.
+The Dirac-delta function $\delta(l)$ reflects the assumption that the local strain $l$ is reset to zero after yielding.
+The total yielding rate at $t$, $\Gamma(t)$, is explicitly defined in the SI text. }

-In the SGR model, the choice of $\rho(E)$'s functional form critically influences material behavior~\cite{SGR_Sollich_1998}.
-Direct measurement of energy barrier distributions is challenging, leading prior studies to adopt generic or ad hoc assumptions for $\rho(E)$, such as exponential distributions~\cite{Yin_2008, SGR_Laponite_Bonn_2002, SGR_cytoskeleton_Mandapapu}.
+In the SGR model, the choice of $\rho(E)$'s functional form critically influences material behavior ~\cite{SGR_Sollich_1998}.
+Direct measurement of energy barrier distributions is challenging, leading prior studies to adopt generic or ad hoc assumptions for $\rho(E)$, such as exponential distributions ~\cite{Yin_2008, SGR_Laponite_Bonn_2002, SGR_cytoskeleton_Mandapapu,bi2009rheology}.
 In this work, we introduce a novel approach based on distinct mesoscopic tissue phases observed: (1) fluid elements with zero yielding energy ($E = 0$) and (2) solid elements with finite yielding energy ($E>0$).
 Consequently, we propose a refined $\rho(E)$: